 Network Lead: Niranjan Kamatkar

-The aim of the Mindfulness Network is to engage, educate and inspire Fellows to practise mindfulness and empower them to mainstream mindfulness in their lives and communities.
-The Network enables Fellows to access research, practice Mindfulness together and work with a network of practitioners, teachers and Fellows to share practical interventions.
-An important goal of Mindfulness is to create the conditions for the enlightened thinking and collaborative action needed to address today's most pressing challenges.
+The aim of the RSA’s Fellow-led Mindfulness Network is to engage, educate, and inspire Fellows to practise mindfulness and empower them to mainstream mindfulness in their lives and communities.
+The Network enables Fellows to access research, practice mindfulness together, and work with a network of practitioners, teachers and Fellows to share practical interventions.
+An important goal of mindfulness is to create the conditions for the enlightened thinking and collaborative action needed to address today's most pressing challenges.

 Network Lead: Henry Ford